NIH-NCPI/ncpi-model-forge/README.md

 Follow the steps below to get an idea of how FHIR model development and validation works.

-### 1. Add a new conformance resource
+### 1. Add a new example conformance resource

 ```shell
 cp docs/data/StructureDefinition-research-study.json site_root/input/resources/profiles
 ```

-### 2. Add a new example resource to test the conformance resource
+### 2. Add a new example data resource to test the conformance resource

 ```shell
 cp docs/data/ResearchStudy-sd-001.json site_root/input/resources/examples